Skip to main content

 Rishta Tera Mera: Prologue

 Chal raho pe ek nayi rah banaye Department of Law, University of Calcutta Class of 1942 She adjusted the black satin gown over her saree and straightened it.
 Her excitement knew no bounds.
 She was anxious, excited, sleep deprived and happy.
-They say, dreams only become true if you dare to dream with open eyes.
+They say dreams only become true if you dare to dream with open eyes.
 That she did.
 She had big dreams, bigger than what was offered to her.
 Everyone happened to see success in a success story.
 What about the journey?
 The hurdles and abuses?
-What does a person leave or face for a dream that’s big?
+What does a person leave or face for a big dream?
 They don’t matter any more once someone succeeds.
 People look up to them.
-But then, the person remembers each and every moment like it was yesterday.
-Who had faith in them and who didn’t, who supported them, and who didn’t?
+But then, the person remembers every moment like it was yesterday.
+Who had faith in them and who didn’t, those who supported them, and those who didn’t?
 Everything in life comes in a flash in front of their eyes.
 Today was such a day for her.
-If she believed in rebirth, she would have believed that this was her moment of being reborn.
+If she believed in rebirth, she would have to believe this was her moment of being reborn.
 To fly and reach the skies.
-"She is our...
+"She is our topper, and ...